aseriesofdarkcaves/ansible-collection-test-usage/README.md

 # ansible-collection-test-usage
-Example for how to sync a collection from a Git repository.
+Example sync of a Collection from a Git repository.

 ## Requirements
 Ansible version 2.10 or later.

 ## Usage
 See `ansible.cfg` for specifying the collection installation target.
+Although there are some teething issues: https://github.com/ansible/ansible/issues/68915

 Source documentation [here](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#installing-a-collection-from-a-git-repository).
 ```